trax-project/trax3-design/security.md

 # TRAX LRS 3.0 - Security

-> This document details potential changes coming with TRAX LRS 3.0.
-As we are in the early stage of its design, all the aspects described in this document are **subject to change**.
-At this stage, there is no guarranty that all the described features will be implemented.
+> This page lists all the recent security requirements requested by the community.
+We will try to implement some (most?) of them.
+At this stage, there is no guarranty that these requirements will be implemented.

 ## Securing user accounts